Double Smoked Ham Kits now available!

 Here’s how I bake pumpkin pie on a grill:

-4. Keep a close eye on the edges of your pies.
+4. Rotate.
+Keep a close eye on the edges of your pies.
 Rotate your pies as needed to cook evenly.

 Pumpkin Pie on the Grill Recipe